Limited Online Music Licence (LOML)

 With the lifting of the Government restrictions for these sectors, the current arrangements will expire.
 As of 1 July 2021, customers who wish to continue offering classes or services online, will need to clear synchronisation rights separately in addition to performing and mechanical rights granted in the LOML.

-If you need advice on how to clear synchronisation rights or which rightsholders to contact, then please email MCPS (the Mechanical Copyright Protection Society) at email@example.com for further information.
+If you need advice on how to clear synchronisation rights or which rightsholders to contact, then please contact us on email@example.com.

 If you have any questions about your existing LOML, please contact firstname.lastname@example.org where the licensing team will be happy to assist you.
 Alternatively, if you want to renew your LOML you can do this via our simple online portal.